-For sanitary sewer service these infrastructure improvements and facilities include typical requirements for construction and extension of sanitary sewer mains and branches within the interior of the future proposed residential tract.
+For sanitary sewer service these infrastructure improvements and facilities include typical requirements for installation of sewer house branches for each parcel created.
 The proposed project will also be required to provide payment of sewer connection charges.

-Implementation of the Fresno General Plan policies and the mitigation measures of the associated Master Environmental Impact Report, along with the implementation of the Water Resources Management Plan and the identified project related conditions of approval, which will include water main extensions within North Fowler and East McKinley Avenues across the subject property frontage as well as within the interior of the future proposed residential tract.
-Installation of these services with meters to proposed residential lots and payment of applicable Water Capacity Charges will provide an adequate, reliable, and sustainable water supply for the project's urban domestic and public safety consumptive purposes.
+Implementation of the Fresno General Plan policies and the mitigation measures of the associated Master Environmental Impact Report, along with the implementation of the Water Resources Management Plan and the identified project related conditions of approval, which will include the provision of separate water services with meter boxes for each parcel created, installation of private on-site water facilities, and payment of applicable Water Capacity Fee Charges will provide an adequate, reliable, and sustainable water supply for the project's urban domestic and public safety consumptive purposes.